miku/microblob/README.md

 * Fast to rebuild from scratch, from a single file.
 * Fast to insert additional documents, independent of current size.
 * Low memory footprint during inserts.
 * Scale up *and down* with RAM.
-It should be usable on a small spec machine, but use utilize memory, if available.
+It should be usable on a small spec machine, but utilize memory, if available.
 * Serve 100 million or more documents.

 *Tradeoffs*